 Whether you need to create (and stick to) a budget, monitor your credit score, or even pay your bills on time, personal finance software can help.
 There are hundreds of personal accounting apps that can make money management a breeze.
 But which one should you pick?
 Here is our best personal finance software list.

-Our Favorite Personal Finance Apps
+In-Depth Personal Finance Apps Analysis

 Here at Investor Junkie, we've tested and reviewed dozens of personal finance software options.
 In this guide, we'll highlight the seven that we think are the best and share how they can help you manage your money.

 Personal Capital is one of the best personal finance apps on the market.

 The service's free budgeting tool allows you to track income, spending, and saving over time.
 It then breaks down your spending habits into categories, allowing you to view transactions by date, merchant, or vendor so you can analyze each purchase.

 In addition to the budgeting feature, you can view your bills and credit card statements and project your spending based on minimum payments and due dates.
 And the best part is that all of the features are available for free within Personal Capital's already free software.

 Why it's the best: On top of being a great budgeting tool, Personal Capital tracks your investments too.
 The icing on the cake?
 It does both for free!